 This report will help practitioners from all professions improve practice and reduce the risks in the provision of parenteral nutrition (PN) for children and neonates.

-The chief pharmacists from specialist children’s hospitals, the Paediatric Chief Pharmacists Group along with input from the RCPCH have scoped current practice across the UK and made recommendations to improve practice and reduce risks in the provision of PN for neonates and children.
+The chief pharmacists from specialist children’s hospitals and the Paediatric Chief Pharmacists Group along with input from the RCPCH, scoped current practice across the UK and made recommendations to improve practice and reduce risks in the provision of PN for neonates and children.

-View the report on the Royal Pharmaceutical Society website
+View report on the Royal Pharmaceutical Society website - November 2011

 Children's medicines are regularly provided off-licence (where the medicine does not have a license for use in children) or off-label (where the medicine is used in a different way than that described in the license).